YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: The ZEDIT command cannot find an executable editor.

-Action: Ensure that the EDITOR environment variable points to an editor that is executable by the user..
+Action: Ensure that the EDITOR environment variable points to an editor that is executable by the user.

 --------------------
 NOENDIANCVT